nik-ez/snowiq-docs/sa-road-conditions.md

 <img src="images/supervisor/sa-road-conditions/sa-road-condition-menu.png" class="ios width-xl" data-lightbox="2" />

-The list can be filtered and sorted by depot and time frame.
-Also, entries can be searched by reporter, route and address.
+The list can be filtered and sorted by depot and timeframe.
+Entries can also be searched by reporter, route and address.

 ## Road Conditions expiration

-All the Road Conditions automatically expire within 1 hour from reporting.

-Status of a condition changed from 'Active' to 'Expired'.
+All Road Conditions automatically expire within 1 hour from reporting, and the status of a condition will change from 'Active' to 'Expired'.

-Expired Road Condition disappears from the map, but it is available in the Road Conditions menu until the end of a Storm Event.
+Expired Road Conditions disappear from the map, but are available in the Road Conditions menu until the end of a Storm Event.